InsightSoftwareConsortium/ITK/Copyright/README.txt

                   its subdirecotry clibs is public domain

-     in ITK it has a subdir:
+     in ITK it had a subdir:

         fsliolib  :  From the FSL package:
-                  University of Oxford: NO FOR COMMERCIAL USE
+                     University of Oxford:
+                     NO FOR COMMERCIAL USE

-                       This code has been removed !
+                     Therefore this code has been removed !

   E) EXPAT     : Thai Open Source Software Center Ltd and Clark Cooper.